WanHayl/Web-Traffic-Data/README.md

 * Most of the code is done using different methods of random generation
 * Adding trends to the data based on campaigns, and other factors

+Contributions
+--
+Feel free to submit any issues with the code or pull requests, if you have any suggestions or improvement they are always welcome.

+Usage
+--
+Anyone can use this code

 Data Dictionary: